 Contact us immediately if you have questions about your case.

 With all these dire warnings, you may be tempted to scrub your sites of anything incriminating.
 This is also a mistake.
 Leave your sites just as they are.

 Removing data after a lawsuit has begun or is being considered is called “spoliation,” a legal term for destroying evidence.
 Although technically, spoliation is not a crime unless the opposing counsel has sent a warning letter, any evidence of destruction of evidence can be taken as a sign you had something to hide.

 If there are pictures or posts on your social media that you think nobody should see, the best thing to do is leave them there and let your attorney know about them.
 Your attorney can advise you on how to handle them.
 Chances are nobody will notice them, and if they are discovered, they can be managed then.

 If You Have a Professional Account

-If you are a professional Instagrammer, influencer, or other social media professional, avoid referring to your accident or your case at all when posting to your account.
+If you are a professional Instagrammer, influencer, or other social media professional, avoid referring to your accident or case when posting to your account.
 Keep yourself out of any photos.
-If followers ask about your accident, reply “no comment,” or something similar.
-If you are unable to stop working, keep your accident out of your work life.
+If followers ask about your accident, reply with “no comment” or something similar.
+If you cannot stop working, keep your accident out of your work life.

 How We Can Help

-If you have been involved in any kind of accident that could lead to a personal injury case, you should have sound legal advice.
+You should have sound legal advice if you have been involved in any accident that could lead to a personal injury case.
 The Dallas personal injury attorneys of The Benton Law Firm can help you with all your questions, including how to handle your social media accounts after an accident.
 Contact The Benton Law Firm at (214) 777-7777 today for a free, confidential consultation, and let us help you with your questions and concerns.